Pentagón Jr.: WWE (2025–present)

 At the Raw premiere on Netflix on January 6, 2025, a video aired teasing Pentagón's debut in WWE.
 The following week on Raw, he made his official WWE debut under the ring name Penta, defeating Chad Gable.
-Penta would appear in the following events, like participating in the Royal Rumble where he get the longest time in the Royal Rumble match, wrestled for the WWE Intercontinental Championship at WrestleMania 41 and Backlash and wrestled at the Money in the Bank ladder match at the namesake event.
+Within his first year with WWE, Penta appeared in several major events, including the Royal Rumble where he earned the distinction of spending the longest time in the match, wrestled for the WWE Intercontinental Championship at WrestleMania 41 and Backlash, and competed in the Money in the Bank ladder match.

+Penta won the Intercontinental Championship from Dominik Mysterio on the March 2, 2026 episode of Raw, becoming the first Mexican-born professional wrestler to win this title.
+On April 19 at WrestleMania 42, Penta successfully defended the Intercontinental Championship in a Six-Man Ladder match against Rey Mysterio, Rusev, Dragon Lee, Je'Von Evans and JD McDonagh.
+Penta lost the title to Gable on Night 2 of Summerslam, ending his reign at 153 days.

+After SummerSlam, Penta entered a tournament to determine the #1 contender for the World Heavyweight Championship held by Roman Reigns.
+On the August 31 episode of Raw, Penta won the tournament by defeating his brother Rey Fenix in the final.
+Penta would then unsuccessfully challenge Reigns for the title on the Raw in Mexico City special episode on September 14.
+The following week on Raw, Penta replaced Solo Sikoa who was kidnapped by the stable 946, in the Money In The Bank qualifier and won the match aginst Dominik Mysterio and Dragon Lee.

 Personal life

 Pentagón has two brothers who are also professional wrestlers, including his younger brother, Rey Fénix.
 Pentagón has three daughters whom were also seated front row for his WWE debut.

 Pentagón shares a close friendship with George Kittle.
 Kittle frequently incorporates Penta's signature "Cero Miedo" (Spanish for "No Fear" or "Zero Fear") taunt into his NFL celebrations.

+Pentagón opened his own lucha libre wrestling school in Mexico in 2020.